12 Tips For Getting A Good Night’s Sleep

 10. Make Your Bedtime a Routine

-It's generally understood that having a regular exercise routine is good for your physical fitness.
+It's generally understood that having a regular exercise routine is good for physical fitness and that eating three well-rounded meals a day is good for nutrition.
+The same principle applies to sleep.

 9. Listen To Music

-And if you're looking for solid, relaxing tunes to help you drift into a peaceful slumber, we've got you covered with the Spotify playlist below:
+If you're looking for solid, relaxing tunes to help you drift into a peaceful slumber, we've got you covered with the Spotify playlist below:

 Just make sure you don't fall asleep with headphones or even earbuds in.
 At best, it could be uncomfortable.
 At worst, you can damage your ears.